sfandres94/uex-git/README.md

 # Tagging

 Like most VCSs, Git has the ability to tag specific points in a repository’s history as being important.
-Typically, people use this functionality to mark release points (v1.0, v2.0 and so on)
+Typically, people use this functionality to mark release points (v1.0, v2.0 and so on).

 Listing the existing tags in Git is straightforward.
 Just type git tag (with optional -l or --list):
 ```